hamidlaga/SphericalParameterization/readme.md

 > [**Spherical parametrization and remeshing**](https://hhoppe.com/sphereparam.pdf).
 > ACM Transactions on Graphics (TOG) 22.3 (2003): 340-349.

 The algorithm is very efficient as it is able to spherically parameterize, with very low distrosion, complex 3D models even those with long extruding parts.
-It is, however, limited to genus-0 surfaces (as is the case with most of the spherical parameterization algorithms) and requires as input manifold (clean) meshes.
+It is, however, limited to genus-0 surfaces (as is the case with most of the spherical parameterization algorithms) and works only on manifold (clean) meshes.

 The code runs only on Windows and requires Matlab.
 It is standalone and does not require any setup (apart from having Matlab running on Windows).